 - Required Education: Completion of secondary school is required.

-- Required Experience: A minimum of one year experience is required in any of the following areas: Military, Police, Government Security, or U.S. Embassy residence security.
+- Required Experience: One year experience is required in any of the following areas: Military, Police, Government Security, or U.S. Embassy residence security.

-- Language Requirement: Level 2 (Limited knowledge) Speaking/Reading English and Level 3 (Good Working Knowledge) of Amharic are required.
-(English language proficiency will be tested)
+- Language Requirement: Level II (Limited Knowledge) in written and spoken English and Level III (Good Working Knowledge) in written and spoken Amharic is required.
+(English Language proficiency will be tested)

-- Skills and Abilities: The incumbent must have the ability to follow instruction and be reliable in attendance and performance.
-Must be able to walk/stand for several hours and perform physical training in defensive tactics, baton use, and personnel restraint is required.
+- Skills and Abilities: Must have the ability to follow instructions and be reliable in attendance and performance.
+Must be able to walk/stand for several hours and perform physical training in defensive tactics, baton use, and personnel restraint.